karampitsos/light/README.md

 spectra = Raw8Spectra('input.raw8')
 ```

-The attributes of a raw8 files is accesed by properties of the instance of`Raw8spectra` class.
+The attributes of a raw8 files is accessed by properties of the instance of`Raw8spectra` class.

 ```python
 integration_time = spectra.integration_time